Fireworks

 Who invented fireworks?
 Here's our quick history lesson!

-- Rockets similar to fireworks are used during an invasion of
+- Rockets similar to fireworks are used during an invasion of China by Mongolian forces in 1232.

-- The Mongols introduce firework technology to Europe and it
+- The Mongols introduce firework technology to Europe and it spreads during the Middle Ages.

 - November 5, 1605: Guy Fawkes (1570–1606) attempts to blow up the English houses of parliament with gunpowder buried in the cellar, giving rise to the popular British custom of huge public firework displays on November 5 each year.

-century, initially as a way of celebrating Independence Day on July 4th.
+- Fireworks become popular in the United States during the 19th century, initially as a way of celebrating Independence Day on July 4th.

-Fireworks are dangerous!
+Fireworks are exciting—but DANGEROUS!

 Fireworks give joy and pleasure to many millions of people every